About NDIS self-management for your child’s funds

 Engaging NDIS support workers when you’re self-managing NDIS funds

 When you’re self-managing NDIS funds, you can have various arrangements with NDIS support workers.
-For example, you can employ support workers directly, or they can be independent contractors or employees of NDIS service providers or agencies.
+For example, you can employ support workers directly, or they can be independent contractors or employees of NDIS providers or agencies.

 Before you start using a new support worker it’s best to agree on costs and working arrangements.
 These tips can help: